-The Financial Action Task Force (FATF) is an inter-governmental organisation established to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
+The Financial Action Task Force (FATF) is an inter-governmental organization established to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
 It was formed in 1989 by the G7 Summit which was held in Paris.
 The FATF is really a policy-making body that works with governments to bring about national legislation and regulatory reforms in these areas.

 The FATF has developed a series of recommendations that have become global standards for fighting money laundering and terror financing, as well as the proliferation of weapons of mass destruction.
-The first set of recommendations was issued in 1990 followed by revisions in 1996, 2001, 2003 and lastly in 2012.
+The first set of recommendations was issued in 1990 followed by revisions in 1996, 2001, 2003, and lastly in 2012.

 The decision-making body of FATF is called the FATF Plenary.
 It meets three times annually.

 Officially called the “Non-Cooperative Countries or Territories (NCCTs), the FATF Blacklist is a list of countries which the FATF considers to be non-cooperative in the international fight against terrorist financing and money laundering.
-This list is regularly updated, with countries being either deleted off the list of new countries being added to the list.
+This list is regularly updated, with countries being either deleted off the list or new countries being added to the list.
 It is to be noted that some names are on the list not because of their non-cooperative stance towards fighting this menace, but because they lack the necessary infrastructure and mechanisms to engage in this fight.